psychdatascience/FDS-CourseOne/005_TU_PracticeWithGitViaTerminal.md

 Just as a general reminder.
 Version control is a method to keep track of files and folders for a computer file system.
 We all have used some sort of version control.
 For example, I like to save files on my computer with the following naming convention `year-collaborator-project-some_details.ext`, say `2022-larry-datascience-to_do_list.pdf`.
 I like to save files in folders also organized by date: `/Users/francopestilli/UTAustin/Teaching/2023/Fall/DataScience/`.
 I then update the same file or make new versions of the file every year.
 When I update files and folders I change the year in their name.
 Many of us have performed similar operations, manually, and many of us have encountered the challange of developing a good way to keep track of file names and being more or less diligent in updating the file names.
 A version control system is a way to use computers to do what humans are not very good at keeping track of small changes, updating files as they are modified, and remembering to update records.

-### 2. Set up a MyGitCode Folder to keep all your repositories.
+### 2. Set up a MyGitRepos Folder to keep all your repositories.

 Developers, Data Scientists, and Scientists alike prefer to keep their file systems well organized.
 One simple strategy to keep all your git repositories organized is to create a folder on the home directory of your file system and to use that folder to keep all your `git` repositories.
-For example, on my computer, I created a folder called: `/Users/francopestilli/MyGitCode/`.
+For example, on my computer, I created a folder called: `/Users/francopestilli/MyGitRepos/`.

 Let's make a folder where you will keep all the files for this class.
 Open a terminal and navigate to your home directory.